Cancer immunotherapy: Neoantigens

 Many tumors express mutations.
 These mutations potentially create new targetable antigens (neoantigens) for use in T-cell immunotherapy.
 The presence of CD8+ T cells in cancer lesions, as identified using RNA sequencing data, is higher in tumors with a high mutational burden.
 The level of transcripts associated with the cytolytic activity of natural killer cells and T cells positively correlates with mutational load in many human tumors.
 In non–small cell lung cancer patients treated with lambrolizumab, mutational load shows a strong correlation with clinical response.
 In melanoma patients treated with ipilimumab, the long-term benefit is also associated with a higher mutational load, although less significantly.
 The predicted MHC binding neoantigens in patients with a long-term clinical benefit were enriched for a series of tetrapeptide motifs that were not found in tumors of patients with no or minimal clinical benefit.
 However, human neoantigens identified in other studies do not show the bias toward tetrapeptide signatures.
+Finally, effectiveness of neoantigens may also be regulated by the specific HLA repertoire possessed by specific patient sub-groups.